codingo/Reconnoitre/README.md

 This tool is based heavily upon the work made public in Mike Czumak's (T_v3rn1x) OSCP review, found here: https://www.securitysift.com/offsec-pwb-oscp/

-This also has considerable influence and code taken from Re4son's mix-recon which is also based upon Mike Czumak's original offering.
+This also has considerable influence and code taken from Re4son's mix-recon (see: https://whitedome.com.au/re4son/category/re4son/oscpnotes/) which is also based upon Mike Czumak's original offering.
 The public repository for mix-recon can be found here: https://github.com/Re4son/mix-recon

 # Usage